-Galapagos cruise: Everything you need to know
+Galapagos Islands cruises: Everything you need to know

 Is it worth going on a cruise in the Galapagos?
 Yes, it’s definitely worth while as long as you go on one with a good route around the islands and a nice boat.

 Galapagos national park has enabled routes for cruises to visit some of the uninhabitable islands, particularly to those which are further away.
-Both cruises and daily tours share the same routes to Islands like Floreana, Bartolomé, Seymour Norte, Plaza Sur, Española, Santa Fé, etc. It’s important to know that all cruises start from Baltra airport on Santa Cruz Island or from San Cristobal Island.
+Both cruises and daily tours share the same routes to Islands like Floreana, Bartolomé, Seymour Norte, Plaza Sur, Española, Santa Fé, etc. It’s important to know that all cruises start from Baltra airport (Avianca Airline) on Santa Cruz Island or from San Cristobal Island.
 There’s no cruise which leaves from Guayaquil.

 Galapagos Cruises are usually a minimum of 4 days and maximum of 8.They go to the more remote, uninhabitable islands such as North Isabela, Genovesa, Santiago, Rabida, Fernandina, Chinese Hat and Bartolome.

 The good thing about traveling on a cruise is that you don’t have to worry about anything.
 There’s no need to figure out where to eat, where to sleep, which tours to take, etc. You can just sit back and enjoy the beauty and wonder of the islands from your boat.